RIDAMSINHA/DEPLOYING-CONTRACT-ON-GOERLI-AND-BRIDGING-IT-TO-THE-POLYGON-NEWORK/README.md

 1. Download the entire repository to your local machine.
 2. By this https://github.com/RIDAMSINHA/DEPLOYING-CONTRACT-ON-GOERLI-AND-BRIDGING-IT-TO-THE-POLYGON-NEWORK.git
 3. Run the command `npm install` to install all the necessary project dependencies.
-4. Once the dependencies are installed, run the test file using the command `npx hardhat test`.
+4. Once the dependencies are installed, run the test file using the command `npx hardhat compile`.

 ## Deploying the ERC721 Contract